hendigo/frontend-projects/README.md

-# frontend-projects
+# Frontend Projects
-Begginner Projects.
-Frontend GitHub Project

-This project is refer to this link : https://roadmap.sh/projects/single-page-cv
+This repository is use for increase skills in Frontend Web Development, All the resource use for educational only.
+All information in some files about myself is made up, so no real information added.